gary-archer/oauth.cloudnative.base/README.md

 ## 5. Scalability

-Use of read write replicas and sharding.
+Separate read-write replicas, and use of sharding.

 ## Common Behavior